webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 {{{example url="../webgpu-bind-group-layouts-rgba32float-fixed.html"}}}

+Note: the example works both because we did the work above to make a bind group layout that accepted unfilterable-float but it also happens to work because the example uses a `GPUSampler` using only `'nearest'` filtering.
+If we set any of the filters, `magFilter`, `minFilter` or `mipmapFilter` to `'linear'` we'd get an error saying that we tried to use a `'filtering'` sampler on a `'non-filtering'` sampler binding.

 ## Using a bind group layout different than `layout: 'auto'` - dynamic offsets

 By default, when you make a bind group and you bind a uniform or storage buffer, the entire buffer is bound.
 You can also pass in an offset and length when creating your bind group.
 In both cases, once set, they can not